 The employee is responsible for arranging their representation, including notifying the representative of the meeting date in good time and sending copies of all relevant documentation.
-Where the employee's trade union representative is not available at the time proposed for the meeting, the employee may propose an alternative date and time within five working days where possible.
+Where the employee's trade union representative or workplace colleague is not available at the time proposed for the meeting, the employee may propose an alternative date and time within five working days where possible.

-The Trust should try to agree a mutually convenient date for the meeting with the employee and their union representative in order to ensure that meetings do not have to be delayed or rescheduled.
+The Trust should try to agree a mutually convenient date for the meeting with the employee and their trade union representative or workplace colleague, providing five working days' notice in order to ensure that meetings do not have to be delayed or rescheduled.

-The trade union representative may address a meeting to put the case for the employee and/or sum up the case, respond on behalf of the employee to any views expressed at the meeting and may confer with the employee.
+The trade union representative or workplace colleague may address a meeting to put the case for the employee and/or sum up the case, respond on behalf of the employee to any views expressed at the meeting and may confer with the employee.
 They may not, however, answer questions on their behalf.

-The Trust will need to consider whether any additional support for the employee is required, for example to make reasonable adjustments where there is a physical disability or other special need.
+The Trust will need to consider whether any additional support for the employee is required, for example to make reasonable adjustments where there is a disability or other special need.